KnpLabs/KnpMenuBundle/Resources/doc/index.md

-If you needed to create a second menu, you'd simply add another method to the `Builder` class (e.g. `sidebarMenu`), build and return the new menu, then render it via `AcmeDemoBundle:Builder:sidebarMenu`.
+If you needed to create a second menu, you'd simply add another method to the `Builder` class (e.g. `sidebarMenu`), build and return the new menu, then render it via `AppBundle:Builder:sidebarMenu`.

 That's it!
 The menu is *very* configurable.
 For more details, see the [KnpMenu](https://github.com/KnpLabs/KnpMenu/blob/master/doc/01-Basic-Menus.markdown)